 With its cozy traditional Christmas markets and beautiful balls, Vienna is a great Christmas destination.
 At night the city sparkles with millions of LED lights.
-You won't see too many cartoon and popular culture characters or multiple colours.
+You won't see too many cartoon and popular culture characters or multiple colors.
 Vienna keeps the displays simple and elegant.
-The city centre is illuminated by shimmering cascades and glowing arches.
-Giant crystal chandeliers of Graben consisting of 200,000 LED lights is one of the most iconic Vienna Christmas light displays.
-From Graben, you can walk to Stephansplatz to look at the cathedral and the Haas Haus illuminated facade.
-The Christmas market is a good spot to warm yourself up with some mulled wine.
+The city center is illuminated by shimmering cascades and glowing arches.

 Light displays along the streets of Vienna

-If you walk from Stephansdom to Rotenturmstrasse you can see light displays with colour—large red shimmering balls are decorating the street.
+If you walk from Stephansdom to Rotenturmstrasse, you can see light displays with color—large red shimmering spheres decorate the street.

-Vienna winter fairy-tale walk is not complete without visiting two palaces, the Belvedere and Schönbrunn, their sight will leave you in awe.
+Vienna's winter fairy-tale walk is not complete without visiting two palaces, the Belvedere and the Schönbrunn.
+Their sight will leave you in awe.
 At the Belvedere, there is a Christmas market which is worth checking out.
-Schönbrunn palace has a large lavishly decorated Christmas tree.
+Schönbrunn Palace hosts a large lavishly-decorated Christmas tree.

 Vienna Christmas World on Rathausplatz (November 13–December 26, 2020; postponed until further notice)

 The most famous and biggest spot is the City Hall Square, home of Vienna Christmas World.
 The skating rink, festive decorations, carousel, and a reindeer train add to the festive atmosphere.
 The Rathaus lights are changing every year, bringing new styles to the city.

 There are about two dozen Christmas markets across Vienna, all adding to the festive atmosphere of the city.
 Pick the one closest to you and enjoy holiday lights while sipping on hot wine or punch.